dotnet/csharpstandard/standard/expressions.md

 If the left operand of a simple assignment is of the form `E.P` or `E[Ei]` where `E` has the compile-time type `dynamic`, then the assignment is dynamically bound ([§11.3.3](expressions.md#1133-dynamic-binding)).
 In this case, the compile-time type of the assignment expression is `dynamic`, and the resolution described below will take place at run-time based on the run-time type of `E`.
 If the left operand is of the form `E[Ei]` where at least one element of `Ei` has the compile-time type `dynamic`, and the compile-time type of `E` is not an array, the resulting indexer access is dynamically bound, but with limited compile-time checking ([§11.6.5](expressions.md#1165-compile-time-checking-of-dynamic-member-invocation)).

 A simple assignment with a tuple as the left operand is also called a ***deconstructing assignment***.
-If any of the tuple elements of the left operand have an identifier, a compile-time error occurs.
+If any of the tuple elements of the left operand has an identifier, a compile-time error occurs.
 If any of the tuple elements of the left operand is a declaration expression, and any other element is not a declaration expression or discard, a compile-time error occurs.

 The type of a simple assignment `x = y` is determined as follows: